Leave the content distribution to us! Try the J-Stream CDN

 Apply for an account

-the inquiry page On the above page, check "I would like a CDNext free trial" in the "Inquiry Details" section and
+On the page above, check the box for "I would like a CDNext free trial" in the "Inquiry Details" section and

-fill in the required fields in the green boxes.
+fill in the required fields in the green box.

-Finally, please review the "J-Stream CDNext Free Trial Terms of Use" and
+Finally, after reviewing the "J-Stream CDNext Free Trial Terms of Use,"

-if you agree, check the box and click the "Contact Us" button.
+check the checkbox if you agree and click the "Contact Us" button.

-The application process will take approximately one business day to complete.
-Please note that if you apply on Friday, your application will be processed the following week.
+The application process takes approximately one business day.
+Please note that applications submitted on Friday will be processed the following week.

 Log in to the CDN management screen

-Once your application is accepted, your account information will be sent to the email address you provided in the inquiry email field.
+Once your application is accepted, your account information will be sent to the email address you entered in the inquiry form.

 Now the preparations are complete!